 Students are expected to achieve the following outcomes:

-- Frame complex research questions or problems;
+- Students will be able to frame complex research questions or problems.

 Core Objective 1: Effective Composition & Communications

 - Silver Vein I: Fundamental Practice